NREL/PV_ICE/docs/sphinx/source/package_overview.rst

 We are setting the boundaries of the PV Life stages at mining/extraction and processing of the virgin materials, which are all represented as a single stage ("Extraction and Material Prep").
 Subsequent stages are
 "Manufacturing", where the processed materials are made into a module; "Lifetime/UsePhase"; where the module is installed and used to generate electricity; and "End of Life" (EOL), where the module has either failed or degraded beyond use.
-The "R’s" modify the linear life stages of a PV module.
+The "R's" modify the linear life stages of a PV module.

 EOL
 ~~~~~